 The mountain was high enough for a day walk and only 10 minute drive from the camp.
 It was probably on private land considering all the barbwire I had to avoid.
 I quickly crossed the highway and started walking up aimlessly.
 Up up up...
 Approach was annoying.
 I ripped my clothes on endless thorny bushes and crawled through vegetation so thick I had to turn back on several occasions.
 The faintest paths left behind by deer helped me quite a bit.
 One finds those paths by crouching and pretending to be a deer.
 It was the only way forward.
 As I finally punched through the dusty bush the world opened up.
 A large stag less than 100 meters away saw me and started climbing up the mountain.

 I had few days to kill before my visa was ending.
 My last trip to west coast did not go the way I planned.
 First multiday hike was cut short by the first river crossing.
 Half a dozen tries through different parts of the river left my feet shivering and mind slightly frustrated.
 It had been raining the day before and the flow of the river was too strong.
-I was no match to a 20 meters wide river when the water level rose to my belly button.
-Rocks started shifting under my feet several times.
-Luckily I didn't get swepped away by the current.
-After realizing the river was too strong the hardest part was to turn around since that change of direction required momentarily putting both legst sideways against the river.
+I was no match to a 20 meters wide fast running river.
+When the water level rose to my belly button I felt nervous.
+Rocks started shifting under my feet.
+Luckily I didn't loose my footing.
+After realizing the river was too strong I still had to turn around.
+Change of direction required momentarily putting both legst sideways against the rushing water.
 A semi-strong cain was the only thing preventing me and my bag getting totally soaked.
-All and all a good experience with little adrenaline attached to it.
+Eventually I made my way back to the car.
+It was getting late.

 The famous Fox and what-ever-glaciers were boring from the distance.
 I kept driving north on the west coast until it got dark.
 The rain got very strong that night.
 Sleeping inside the car was hard due to the noise of the rain hitting the roof and a thunder storm that kept getting closer.
 The next morning I woke up early to continue the drive.
 As I pulled back to the highway the first thing I saw was a traffic sign saying "Road Closed".
 Man told me the highway had been swept away by a large landslide.
 Having worked with landslides the past winter and seeing the photos I knew I was stuck.

 I didn't want to drive 350km back to Albert Town on one push so I stopped for a day hike up Mt Armstrong.
-Fun little 6h hike and scramble puzzle at the end over big loose boulders was enough the keep my eyes open until I reached Albert Town campsite one last time.
+Fun little 6h hike and scramble puzzle at the end over big loose boulders gave enough adrenaline to keep my eyes open until I reached Albert Town campsite one last time.

 Drive towards a big city and the airport went by on autopilot.
-I wish I could say the last days were fun times but all I could think was to get out of the country.
 Nature was definitely the reason that made NZ so special in comparison to many other places I've visited.
 I sold or gave away the last of my excess gear and the reliable Toyota Corolla.
 During my stay in New Zealand I had accumulated more stuff.
 I could still carry everything but not for several kilometers on one go anymore.